 There’s no reason to have to go inside because the weather isn’t as warm.
 Instead, a patio heater can keep a consistent temperature that you feel is comfortable.
 It’s all about extending the use of your outdoor space.
 It’s not for summer use either.

 If you live in an area where spring and fall can still be comfortable but a bit chilly, then the best patio heater of choice is going to allow you to get outdoors.

 This is, even more than you already do.

 All too often people sit around waiting for summer to arrive so they can be outdoors.

 It is common to protect yourself from mosquitoes, but how about giving yourselves comfort by providing heat all year around?

 In reality, as long as you’ve got comfortable seating available a patio heater can transform the way you use your outdoor space.
-Sometimes spring and fall is more comfortable for being outdoors anyway because they can have less bugs and pests to contend with.
+Sometimes spring and fall are more comfortable for being outdoors anyway because they can have fewer bugs and pests to contend with.